 At age six, Elfri Fleming began drawing the characters of her dreams.
 During her teenage years, after realizing this helped her deal with her nightmares, she turned the drawings into comic book characters.
 Soon she was a comic book entrepreneur.
 She now teaches kids the power in what she calls “lucid dreaming”.
-Accompanied by her former-cop grandfather, Will, she travels the southwestern U.S. to public libraries in a converted school bus called the Dreamland Express.
+Accompanied by her former-cop grandfather, Will, she travels to public libraries in a converted school bus called the Dreamland Express.

-Now, with a loyal following and a lucrative career, Elfri finds herself as a finalist in a talent competition at Ventures Nest.
+Now, with a loyal following and a lucrative career, Elfri finds herself as a finalist in a talent competition at a place called Ventures Nest.
 Winning the competition will provide funding to take her company to the next level and beyond.
 Unfortunately, Ventures Nest is located in a community with a dark side.
 Some of the goings-on are simply weird.
 Others are far more insidious.

 What Makes This Book Reviewer Grumpy?